AlexanderBeck0/CS-513-Project-4/docs/report.md

 We selected the standard network layer routing project.

-## Describe the work did you do on the project including any deviations from the description if you chose standard project.
+## Describe the work did you do on the project including any deviations from the description if you chose standard project

 For this project we created a kernel to simulate several different routing algorithms for the analysis of sparse networks.
 We created and analyzed 3 different routing algorithms along with several visualization and analysis tools.